 During one outreach camp we met Chuol, a boat maker and farmer who was losing his sight to advanced trachoma.
 “I’ve had problems with my eyes since childhood,” he told us.
 “I used to go to school, but had to leave because my eyes often hurt too much to open.
 I’ve had trouble seeing over the past five years or so; now I can’t even write my own name.

-“I’ve been supported by members of my family – they are all responsible for taking care of me because I can’t do it alone.
+“I’ve been supported by my family – they take care of me because I can’t do it alone.
 My brother told me about this clinic in Nasir and I decided to come.
 I am not afraid of the surgery – I just want to get my eyesight back.”